NURS FPX 9100 Assessment 5 Virtual Check-in 2

 Reflection on Addressing Uncertainties and Plans

-However, more literature review was conducted and a lot of supporting information was found that not only supported the suggested solutions but also revealed that there is a practice gap at the project site.
+During the virtual check-in, the participants could discuss several questions related to the concept of a charter.
+The first concern was how the group could develop sufficient data for the project.
+However, more literature review was conducted, and much-supporting information supported the suggested solutions and revealed a practice gap at the project site.
 I liked that the teacher knew how to ensure that proof was guiding the project.
-It meant that the study was progressing in the right manner and in the right direction.

-The exact toolkit that was being used for the project was spelled out: the healthcare worker fight flu toolkit and the Electronic Health Record (EHR) system.
-Confirmation was useful in refining the work and ensuring that the interventions that were to be used were in the right tools as per WHO guidelines.
+It meant that the study was progressing in the right manner and direction.
+The exact toolkit used for the project was spelled out: the healthcare worker fight flu toolkit and the Electronic Health Record (EHR) system.
+Confirmation was useful in refining the work and ensuring that the interventions that were to be used were using the right tools as per WHO guidelines.

+The way of filling in the charter can be improved with the teacher’s help and understanding of the nature of assessments.
+It will be obvious.
 The teacher was friendly enough to assist the students with any queries or concerns they had at the end of the plan.
-The ongoing help will be quite helpful in answering any questions that may arise and in ensuring the plan is all set to be submitted.
+The ongoing help will be quite helpful in answering any questions and ensuring the plan is all set to be submitted.

 Conclusion